ellen0leary/JSONParser/README.md

 }
 ```

-Once this is run through the program we can see the arrays hae been deconscructed.
+Once this file is run through the program we can see the arrays hae been deconstructed.
 We can also see this in output2.json

 ```
 {